Ezzaldeen97/MacGregor_Technical_challenge/README.md

 - **Dashboard intergratoon**
 A simple dashboard (eg.Grafana) can be connected to the broker to visualize the data send
 - **Enhanced security**
-Intoruces **TSL/SSL** encryotion to the communciton between different components.
+Intoruces **TSL/SSL** encryption to the communciton between different components.

 - **Unit Testing**
-The current project is lacks unit tests, Having them improves quiality and maintainability during changes.
+The current project is lacks unit tests, Having them improves quality and maintainability during changes.
 - **CI/CD Pipeline**
 Automatics testing that is triggered automatically in GitHub or Gitlab.